mkraenz/blog/posts/mongoose-lingo-for-mongodb-users/mongoose-lingo-for-mongodb-users.md

 ## tl;dr

-Checkout the mindmap at the top.
+Checkout the mindmap on the top.

 ## MongoDB basics